Edelweiss’ Radhika Gupta reacts to Donald Trump’s order on deregulation: ‘Akin to mom telling me I need to discard...’ | Company Business News

 According to the official White House data release, on January 31, 2025, US President Donald Trump signed an executive order launching a 10-to-1 deregulation initiative.

-The order requires any agency which aims to introduce a new rule, now needs to identify at least 10 existing rules and regulations or guidance documents to scrap, according to the release.
+The order requires any agency which aims to introduce a new rule to identify at least 10 existing rules and regulations or guidance documents to scrap.

 “The Director of the Office of Management and Budget will ensure standardized measurement and estimation of regulatory costs,” said the White House release.